obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/Plugins to create charts.md

 ---
 aliases:
-- Plugins to create plots
-- Plugins for plotting
-- Plugins for creating graphs
+  [Plugins to create plots, Plugins for plotting, Plugins for creating graphs]
-tags:
+tags: [seedling]
-- seedling
 publish: true
 ---

 # Plugins to create charts